dstroot/readme/README.md

 ## My Principles

 * **People first**.
 I believe that happy, informed, and productive people do their best work.
 Ideological diversity is key to an effective team.
 All perspectives are relevant.
 My bias is towards nurturing happy people.
-My job is attract and retain world-class talent (that's you) and this coupled with meaningful work "works".
+My job is attract and retain world-class talent (that's you) and let you loose on meaningful work.
+We need great people if we want great customers and a great business.

 * **Customer first**.
 When creating a business that rewards us, and allows us to attract world-class talent, we need to optimize for the customer first, then the product, and finally the project or sprint.
-Measure delivery in terms of how it benefits the customer and use this as your main metric.
+We will measure delivery in terms of how it benefits the customer and use this as our main metric.

 * **Leadership comes from everywhere**.
 As an engineer, I remain skeptical of managers even as a manager.
-While I believe managers are an essential part of a scaling organization, I don’t believe they have a monopoly on leadership, and I work hard to build other constructs and opportunities for non-managers to lead.
+While I believe managers are an essential part of scaling an organization, I don’t believe they have a monopoly on leadership, and I work hard to build other constructs and opportunities for non-managers to lead.

 * **I see things as systems**.
 I understand things visually.
 I think in flowcharts.
 I take great joy in attempting to understand how things all fit together.
-When I see large or small inefficiencies in systems, I’d like to fix them with your help.
+Basically, I love whiteboards and pictures.

 * **Fairness is essential and creates trust**.
-I believe that most people are trying to to do the right thing, but unconscious bias leads them astray.
-I work hard to understand and address my biases because I understand their ability to create inequity.
+I believe in fairness and equality.
+Enough said.

 * **Honesty is essential and creates trust.** I bias toward transparency and candor.
 You can ask me anything.
 I'll always answer as best I can.
 Rarely, I won't be able to give you an answer.
 This company, or regulatory requirements, may require me to not tell you about something, but I will never lie to you.

 * **I lean heavily towards action**.
 Long meetings debating potential directions can be valuable, but I believe starting is the best way to begin learning and make progress.
 This is not always the correct strategy.
 This strategy annoys those who like to debate.
-However, I find the things I learn along the way inform me better than vigorous debate and I simply believe that not everything is known "up front".
+However, I find the things I learn along the way inform me better than vigorous debate and I simply believe that not everything is known, or can be known "up front".

 * **I believe in defining "done" up front**.
 I have found that the definition of "done" can vary widely between people.
 For example I sometimes cook at home.
 My definition of done is when the meal is served.
 My wife's definition of done is when the the kitchen is clean.
 Who knew?
 Unless we agree on what "done" means there will be unnecessary friction.